 Stories can reveal and restore us to ourselves.

-Being a professional writer requires tremendous discipline.
+Being a professional writer requires inspiration and discipline.
 The resources below demystify the process of creating a regimen and perfecting one’s craft, whether that involves fiction-writing, nonfiction, or something in between.

 The Book He Wasn’t Supposed to Write, Thomas E. Ricks